Wired for Love Online Workshop starts September 22! Sign up today!

 CE Eligibility Policy & Level 1 Completion

-To receive a status of PACT Level 1, along with a certificate of completion, and be eligible to move on to the next level of PACT training, students must attend training with their camera on and fully participate in all live training sessions and breakout room practices.
+To receive a status of PACT Level 1, along with a certificate of completion, and be eligible to move on to the next level of PACT training, students must attend training with their cameras on and fully participate in all live training sessions and breakout room practices.
 Students must also complete all coursework in their student portal, including training videos and module quizzes.

 You may apply for CE credits for the full training only.
 As per accreditation board requirements, PACT is unable to offer partial CE credits for partial completion of the training.